matteoproietti1/Ukraine_Aid/README.md

 ## 1) Introduction
 ### Which countries help Ukraine and how?
 The Scope of Work of this project is to conduct an exploratory data analysis on the official IFW KIEL dataset for the Russo-Ukrainian War, regarding the military, financial and humanitarian support by governments to Ukraine since February 2022.
 By analyzing various faces of the dataset, including how the differents aid are spread, the spread-overtime and more insights, we seek to analyze how the 41 countries (42 with the EU) contributed.

+NOTE: Note: Allocations are specific aid packages have been delivered or earmarked for delivery to Ukraine.
 Due to lack of reliability, this analysis does not consider private donations or transfers by international organizations (Red Cross, Unicef et similar).

 ### Data Sources
 The first part of the analysis regarded the collection of data.
 For this, many differents tables have been gathered from a single .csv file available at "INSERT LINK OF DATASET", and many outliers were not taken in consideration (mainly to avoid a too-in-depth analysis that would have caused confusion).